How I do it.

 These are big file, generally not usable for presentations because the files are too big.
 However, it is a good idea if you are planning to do more editing.
 If you save the output as an uncompressed avi file, it is best to select out the piece you want, and just save that rather than a long stretch (like 5 min).
 Practically, about the most you can easily deal with is 1 minute.

 Allternatively, you can select out the piece you want, compress it, and you are done.
-We suggest using a very old codec, such as the "Cinepak codec by Radius", rather than something newer, as while files may be a little bigger, they will run on nearly any computer.
+In the past, we suggested using a very old codec, such as the "Cinepak codec by Radius", rather than something newer, as while files may be a little bigger, they will run on nearly any computer.
 You are taking your chances if you use a newer codec, it may work on your PC, but not run off of anything else.
 This is the big problem with all of these "codecs" -- newer ones may not run on the PC that you plug your USB drive into.
 Any type of compression is going to take a lot longer (but use much less space) than uncompressed.

 Assuming that you want to make it prettier, once you get the video out of the MPEG format into an avi format, you can manipulate it -- clip it, title it, with the combination of avisynth and virtualdub.
 If all you want to do is to just show it as a clip, you don't need to do anything other than recompress it.